ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 3.8.4 If Tournament Operator decides to include Direct VRS Invites from an unfiltered VRS list, the VRS rank of the invited Rosters must be no better than 9.

-3.8.5 If Tournament Operator decides to include Direct VRS Invites from a filtered version of the VRS, the VRS rank of the invited Rosters may begin at 1.
+3.8.5 If Tournament Operator decides to include Direct VRS Invites from a filtered version of the VRS, the VRS rank of the invited Rosters may begin at 1 and the number of invited Rosters must be at least 8.
 A filtering of a VRS list must be meaningful--a filtering that produces a list that is nearly identical to the unfiltered one is not to be considered 'filtered' for this purpose.

 3.9 **Wildcard Tournaments.** For every three completed Tournaments, Tournament Operator may operate one Wildcard Tournament of equivalent or lesser Tier.
 If Tournament Operator defines a Tournament as a Wildcard Tournament, the following rules shall apply: